micro-os-plus/micro-test-plus-xpack/README.md

 #### Function comparators vs. operators & literals

-A very good question is which to use, functions like `eq()` or the overloaded operators.
+Which to use, functions like `eq()` or the overloaded operators?
+A very good question!

 Functions guarantee that the nice feature of showing the actual values when expectations fail is always available.
 Also the syntax is more on the